mongodb/docs/source/includes/list-tables/third-party-integration-settings-ui.rst

        the |url| or optional key becomes invalid, |mms| sends an email to the :authrole:`Project Owner` and eventually removes the Webhook settings.

+       If your webhook requires HTTPS, you must :ref:`import import your CA certificate into the Ops Manager trust store <add-ca-cert-to-om>`.

    * - CA Flowdock Settings